timmorrisdev/south-coast-sup/README.md

 - Readability issue with signup and register buttons across the site.
     - Lighthouse found that the contrast between the background colour and text colour of the .btn-signup button class to have readability issues.
 I used [webaim.org](https://webaim.org/resources/contrastchecker/) to input the current colour scheme and find an appropriate alternative that both fit my colour palate, and scored well on accessibility.

+- Accessibility issue with iframe elements.
+    - There were missing 'title' attributes to iframes embedded across the site.
+These were added to improve accessibility.

 ### Testing UX user stories
 - First time user goals
     1. As a first time user, I want to easily gain information about the local paddleboard community.